-Legislation A state-wide public tender was advertised, opened and evaluated in accordance with clauses 11(1) and 18(4) of Part 4 of the Local Government (Functions and General) Regulations 1996 , where tenders are required to be publicly invited if the consideration under a contract is, or is estimated to be more or worth more than \$150,000 to be, more, or worth more, than \$150,000.
+Legislation A state-wide public tender was advertised, opened and evaluated in accordance with clauses 11(1) and 18(4) of Part 4 of the Local Government (Functions and General) Regulations 1996, where tenders are required to be publicly invited if the consideration under a contract is, or is estimated to be, more, or worth more, than \$150,000.

-Key theme Financial Sustainability.
 The Natural Environment.

-ObjectiveEffective Management.Environmental resilience.
+Environmental resilience.